-Problem 1.41 (Max-Flow).
+Problem 1.39 (Max-Flow).
 What is the maximum flow that can be established between a source and a target node in a network?

-- Max-Flow can be written as an LP maximizing the value of the flow. - Flows are also useful to model discrete data.
-Imagine traffic flow for example: every road as some capacity and at each intersection, every car getting in is expected to eventually get out! - Fortunately, we can use the linear relaxation of the ILP and be guaranteed to have the optimal solution!
+- Max-Flow can be written as an LP maximizing the value of the flow. - Flows are also useful to model discrete (integral) data.
+Imagine traffic flow for example: every road as some capacity of cars and at each intersection, and every whole car getting in is expected to eventually get out! - Fortunately, we can use the linear relaxation of the ILP and be guaranteed to have the optimal solution!

-Theorem 1.42 (Integral Flow Theorem).
+Theorem 1.40 (Integral Flow Theorem).
 If the capacity of each edge is an integer, then there exists a maximum flow such that every edge has an integral flow.